Azure/Enterprise-Scale/docs/wiki/How-Enterprise-Scale-Works.md

 Platform resource are managed by a cross-functional platform team.
 The team consist mainly out of the following functions.
 These functions working in close collaboration with the SME functions across the organization:

 - PlatformOps: Responsible for management and deployment of control plane resource types such as subscriptions, management groups via IaC and the respective CI/CD pipelines.
 Management of the platform-related identity resources on Azure AD and cost management for the platform.
 Operationalization of the platform for an organization is under the responsibility of the platform function.
 - SecOps: Responsible for definition and management of Azure Policy and RBAC permissions on the platform for landing zones and platform management groups and subscriptions.
-Security operations including monitoring and the definition and the operation of reporting and auditing dashboard.
+Security operations including monitoring and the definition & operation of reporting and auditing dashboard.
 - NetOps: Definition and management of the common networking components in Azure including the hybrid connectivity and firewall resource to control internet facing networking traffic.
 NetOps team is responsible to handout virtual networks to landing zone owners or team.

 ## Landing zone owners responsibilities